skip to Main Content

 Headphones

 Noise cancelling headphones are a must!
-You’ll need a couple of pairs, one for the digital piano and one for the iPad or tablet.
+You’ll need a couple of pairs, one for the digital piano and one for the iPad/tablet/computer.

 Planning Rotating Lessons